 Miguel Romera Rabasa is an experimental scientist specialising in Spintronics, Nanomagnetism and Bio-inspired Computing.
 He began his research career at the Polytechnic University, where he obtained his doctoral thesis in 2012 with the highest qualification cum laude and international mention, after three international stays in laboratories of recognised prestige.
 His post-doctoral stage takes place in France, where he works in world-leading research centres in the field of Spintronics.
 He is doing his first post-doctorate at Spintec (Grenoble), a laboratory that performs both basic research and the technological development of end devices.
 At Spintec, he acquired an applied vision of scientific research, which was reinforced during his second post-doctorate, at the CNRS associated unit with the leading technology company Thales (Paris).
 During this period, he came into contact with the field of Neuromorphic Computing, which together with Spintronics constitutes his current line of research.
-He was a ComFuturo researcher from 1 September 2018 to 31 January 2019 in the Madrid Institute of Micro and Nanotechnology where he began the development of his project ”….Artificial neural network based on spintronic nano-devices”.
+He was a ComFuturo researcher from 1 September 2018 to 31 January 2019 in the Madrid Institute of Micro and Nanotechnology where he began the development of a project titled “Artificial neural network based on spintronic nano-devices”.

 In the era of Big Data, processing the increasing amount of information generated by our society on a daily basis is driving computing systems to enormous levels of energy consumption.
 Thus, information technologies already consume 10% of the energy produced in the world.